What Is Synesthesia Disorder And How To Cope With It

 Synesthesia is more common in people with autism as well as artistic people, such as visual artists, musicians, and actors.
 Some famous people with synesthesia disorder have included: Billy Joel, Marilyn Monroe, Itzhak Perlman, Duke Ellington, Nikola Tesla, Mickey Hart (The Grateful Dead drummer), and Vincent Van Gogh.

-Several tests have been devised to discover whether someone has synesthesia disorder.
+Several tests have been devised to discover whether someone has synesthesia.
 Many of these tests are time-sensitive, meaning that you have to answer quickly.
 Because they go so quickly, they reveal the automatic responses you have if you're a synesthete.

 For example, if you select an exact color that you associate with a number and then select the same color for that number again very quickly, you show your automatic association between the two.

-A neurologist named Richard Cytowic suggested the following diagnostic criteria for synesthesia disorder:
+A neurologist named Richard Cytowic suggested the following diagnostic criteria for synesthesia:

 - The associations must be automatic and involuntary